Last editedJul 20237 min read

 The Top 10 international payment gateways will differ for every business depending on goals and requirements.
 International payment systems offer a variety of features aimed at specific types of businesses and use cases.
 Most international payment gateways focus on card payments but collecting funds via international bank payments has advantages and is becoming more popular.

 If you need to collect international payments in your business, you’ll need to start using an international payment gateway or a provider that offers cross-border payments.
 But with so many different options to choose from, it can be difficult to work out which international payment gateway provider to work with.

 You should also consider your international payment collection method.
 Exactly how you collect payments will impact not only your bottom line but also the efficiency and productivity of your finance team.
 The goal is to collect cross-border payments cost-effectively in a manner that international customers are comfortable with and that results in a minimum of manual admin.

 Find out everything you need to know about the top international payment gateways and international payment collection methods right here.

 What is an international payment gateway?

-A payment gateway is a tool that businesses use to confirm their customer’s card details, making them vital for offline or online companies that authorise credit/debit card payments.
-Even if you’ve got a payment processor and a merchant account – two of the key pieces of software that are required to process card transactions – you won’t be able to receive payment if you don’t have a payment gateway.
+A payment gateway is a tool businesses use to confirm their customer’s credit and debit card details, making them vital for offline or online companies that authorise credit/debit card payments.
+Even if you’ve got a payment processor and a merchant account – two of the key pieces of software that are required to process card transactions – you won’t be able to receive a payment if you don’t have a payment gateway.